monome/grid-studies-arduino/index.md

 *See grid-studies-3-2.ino for this step.*

-First we need a clock.
+Now we need a clock.
 We'll make a quick (read: slightly sloppy) clock using `millis()`.
 First a few variables:

 ```c++
 unsigned long t = millis();